 Eligible students who need to improve their reading and writing skills can take a developmental English class and English 101 Rhetoric & Composition I at the same time with the Accelerated Learning Program.

-TRANSITIONAL ENGLISH INSTRUCTION
+DEVELOPMENTAL ENGLISH INSTRUCTION

 Because of the discipline’s emphasis on critical thinking and reasoning and on achieving a level of sophistication and knowledge in both the reading and writing of texts, English majors are ideal candidates for the following jobs: